 David A. Tanner has served as a director of the Company since December 1996.
 Mr. Tanner has served as a Member and Managing Director of EMW LLC (and its predecessor) and a general partner of WP since January 1, 1993.
 Mr. Tanner served as a Vice President of EMW from January 1, 1991 to 1993.
-Mr. Tanner a director of Golden Books Family Entertainment, Inc., the New York Venture Capital Forum and several privately held companies.
+Mr. Tanner is a director of Golden Books Family Entertainment, Inc., the New York Venture Capital Forum and several privately held companies.
 Mr. Tanner previously served as a director of the Company from December 1994 through May 1996.
-The table set forth below shows information as of May 1, 1997 with respect to the number of (i) full voting Common Shares, (ii) DVI Shares and (iii) DVII Shares of the Company held by each Selling Shareholder and the Management Investor, and the applicable voting rights attaching to such share ownership.